Social inequality alters brain structure and increases dementia risk

-A new study by Irish scientists involved more than two thousand people from the United States and Latin American countries.
-The sample included both healthy people and patients with Alzheimer's disease and other types of dementia.
-The scientists sought to find out how social status affects the health of people's brains.
+A new study by Irish scientists involved more than two thousand people from the United States and Latin America.
+The sample included both healthy individuals and patients with Alzheimer's disease and other types of dementia.
+The researchers sought to determine how social status impacts brain health.

 The results were disappointing.
 Thus, with the most severe socioeconomic inequality, volunteers showed a reduction in brain volume, as well as a decrease in neural connections, especially in the cerebellum, temporal and posterior lobes, writes EurekAlert.
 These signs are associated with higher risks of dementia.